 Our movement is still gaining momentum and followers.
 We are in the process of becoming an official registered organization, though it’s a slow process involving volunteers, many of whom still suffer from thyroid disease and the imperfections of thyroid therapy.

 Do you have skills and energy and inspiration to use them?
-Please contact us.
+See posts that discuss ways you can help:

 See the links on the right sidebar: